SC-SGS/PLSSVM/README.md

 **Note:** it may be necessary to set `PYTHONPATH` to the `lib` folder in the PLSSVM install path.

+We also provide Python bindings for a `plssvm.SVC` class that offers the same interface as the  [`sklearn.svm.SVC`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) class.
+Note that currently not all functionality has been implemented in PLSSVM.
+The respective functions will throw a Python `AttributeError` if called.

 ## Citing PLSSVM